-These simple lemon cupcakes are a light, fluffy, and refreshing dessert that’s perfect for any dessert table!
-Top the lemon cupcakes with cream cheese frosting on top adds the perfect richness that makes it a delicious dessert that’ll keep any taste bud happy!
+These simple lemon cupcakes with cream cheese frosting are a light, fluffy, and refreshing dessert that’s perfect for any dessert table!
+The cream cheese frosting on top adds the perfect richness that makes it a delicious dessert that’ll keep any taste buds happy!

-I’ve always been a huge fan of lemon, especially fresh lemon flavor, so these cupcakes have become one of my new favorite desserts!
-And I hope they make your favorite list too!
+I’ve always been a huge fan of lemon, especially fresh lemon flavor, and lemon desserts, so these cupcakes have become one of my new favorite desserts!

 Why You’ll Love This Recipe

 - Easy recipe – just mix, pour, and bake!
-This lemon cupcake recipe couldn’t be any easier!
+These homemade lemon cupcakes couldn’t be any easier!

-- Distinct lemon flavor – these aren’t quite as lemony as say lemon bars, but they have the perfect combination of lemon and a mild vanilla flavor.
+- Distinct lemon flavor – these aren’t quite as lemony as other lemon treats like lemon bars, but they have the perfect combination of lemon and a mild vanilla flavor.
 Flavorful without being overpowering.

-- Cream cheese frosting – the cream cheese frosting on top is the perfect complement to the moist cupcake!
+- Cream cheese frosting – the cream cheese frosting on top is the perfect complement to the moist fluffy lemon cupcakes!

 - Lemon juice and lemon zest – make sure this is from actual lemons, the flavor is so much better that way!
-You’ll need 3-4 fresh lemons to get the right amount of juice and zest for this recipe.
+You’ll need 3-4 fresh lemons to get the right amount of fresh lemon juice and fresh lemon zest for this recipe.
 In my opinion lemon extract just doesn’t taste as fresh, so I don’t recommend it.

 - Unsalted Butter – make sure it’s soft before you try to cream it with the sugar otherwise the butter mixture will not get creamy.

 - Baking powder